Early Childhood Consulting

 Our Approach

-Play is a child’s work, and a developmentally appropriate curriculum for these ages focuses on activities and engagement for children that will support their social emotional needs and well-being.
-In order to successfully support learning experiences for children from birth to grade three, we focus on evidence-based practices and skills for educators, families, and children that support the intersection of social emotional learning, social justice and equity, and family engagement.
+A developmentally appropriate curriculum and classroom for children (birth to grade three) focuses on activities and engagement for children that will support their social emotional needs and well-being.
+In order to successfully support learning experiences for these ages, we focus on evidence-based practices and skills that support the intersection of social emotional learning, social justice and equity, and family engagement.
+Development and change are most sustainable when training includes follow-up practice, observation, and coaching – and happens across multiple levels in the organization (leadership as well as front-line educators).

 Experience

-We have also developed deep experience with engaging and supporting families and their little ones, and we’ve partnered with a wide array of community services organizations to develop strong and supportive networks for family needs.
+We work to engage and support families and their little ones, and we’ve partnered with a wide array of community services organizations to develop strong and supportive networks for family needs.
 CES partners with the Pyramid Consortium, with BHN to provide ECMH consultation, and has managed statewide training programs.
-CES also manage 16 CFCE Family Centers and playgroups sponsored by the Coordinated Family and Community Engagement grant funded by the Department of Early Education and Care.
+CES also manages 16 CFCE Family Centers and playgroups sponsored by the Coordinated Family and Community Engagement grant funded by the Department of Early Education and Care.

 Services